deees/thrift-rack-middleware/README.md

 A simple rack middleware that can intercept HTTP thrift requests.

-This is useful when used in cobination with a pooled application server like passenger.
+This is useful when used in combination with a pooled application server like passenger.
 It is not an easy task to have thrift directly target worker processes that application servers like passenger manage.

 Accessing the handler applications via thrift this was may not be the fastest, but it is one of the easier ways to get started.